Updated on August 4, 2023

 Considering the type of broadcasts that are regularly going viral on YouTube, one might think the first video ever posted on the website must have been something insane.
 Well, it’s actually a very short clip of co-founder Jawed Karim standing near some elephants at the zoo and describing their “really, really long trunks.”
 The video is appropriately titled “Me at the Zoo” and has since been viewed more than 45 million times.

 - Launch of its beta site in May, 2005

 To understand the long way YouTube has come since this event, here’s a preview of the website’s initial homepage.

-- Reaching its first one million-hit video in September, 2005
+- September 2005: Reaching its first one million-hit video

 The viral clip that helped YouTube score this record was a Nike ad showing Brazilian soccer player Ronaldinho receiving his pair of Golden Boots.
 This didn’t attract only the huge number of views, but Nike’s recognition of YouTube’s promotional potential as well.